Inbound AI For HVAC Calls

 Emergency calls need a human, not a bot

-Correct: escalation should stay in place.
-The win is answering immediately, collecting critical details, and routing according to your on-call rules instead of dumping callers into voicemail.
+Correct: escalation stays in place.
+The win is answering immediately, collecting the details staff need, and routing according to approved on-call rules instead of dumping callers into voicemail.

 Our business is seasonal and chaotic